Applied Machine Learning 2024

 Exercise: Predict future flight traffic and do NLP on IMDB movie reviews.

-May 13: 13:15-17:00: Final projects kickoff.
-Discussion of how to work on projects.
+May 15: 9:15-12:00: Final projects kickoff.
+Discussion of projects and how to work on them (TP).

 Exercise: Getting, plotting and planning on final project data and discussion of project goals.

-Exercise: Work on initial project.
+Exercise: Work on initial project and/or final project.

 May 20: 13:15-17:00: No teaching (Whit Monday).
 Potentially, work on initial project.